nswdpc/silverstripe-cloudflare-boilerplate/README.md

 ## Installation

-The only supported way of installing this recipe is via [composer](https://getcomposer.org)
+The only supported way of installing this module is via [composer](https://getcomposer.org)

-`composer require nswdpc/silverstripe-cloudflare-recipe`
+`composer require nswdpc/silverstripe-cloudflare-boilerplate`

 ## LICENSE